 Although his Vengeance trilogy, particularly the violent and squirm-inducing Oldboy, shone a strong spotlight on Chan-wook and his work, Thirst definitely made an international splash and solidified his reputation as an important director.
 He would then go on to make the eerie Stoker, starring Nicole Kidman, Mia Wasikowska, and Matthew Goode, for Fox Searchlight.

 As with The Andromeda Strain, I received some nice praise for my commentary work.
-Thirst review quotes are excerpted below with links to the original sources.
+Thirst review quotes are excerpted below with links in the logos to the original sources.

 “In this commentary, journalist and author Bryan Reesman shares plenty of interesting information about the production of Thirst and its themes, the evolution of Park Chan-wook’s work, and contemporary Korean cinema.
 There is even good information about Korean label CJ Entertainment and its domestic and international business.
 The commentary was recorded exclusively for Kino Lorber.”